wshi9124/zealthy-take-home/README.md

 Has validations to make sure email adresses is unique

-Passwords are encrypt using Bcrypt
+Passwords are encrypted using Bcrypt

 <img width="400" alt="Screenshot 2024-12-10 at 12 58 13 PM" src="https://github.com/user-attachments/assets/2ec61f20-1867-4919-82f8-debbc66d8a7d">